The Two RV Gypsies: Full-Time RVers

 Brandywine Falls Brandywine Falls

-A short walk around the corner gave a different view of Brandywine Falls
+A short walk down a trail and around the corner gave a different view of Brandywine Falls

 trail